llzhaoshuo/llzhaoshuo.github.io/_pages/about.md

 # About me
 I am currently a third year Ph.D. student at School of Computer Science and Engineering (Northeastern University, China).
 Fortunately, I've received the funding from the China Scholarship Council (CSC) to become a visiting Ph.D. at College of Computing and Data Science (Nanyang Technological University, Singapore).

-My research interests include but not limited to computer vision, person re-identification, continual learning, and domain generalization.
+My research interests include but not limited to computer vision, continual learning and person re-identification.